 Through the Eyes of his Sister

-Persons with autism typically face challenges with communication, social interaction and repetitive behaviour.
+Persons on the autism spectrum typically face challenges with communication, social interaction and repetitive behaviour.
 They may seem to be aloof, unresponsive, or even appear to be living in their own worlds.

 However, Hsu Li, who perhaps knows her brother better than anyone else, describes Zhao Xiong as a social butterfly at heart.